 6. Provide a Clear Call To Action

 Once you get your visitors to the desired landing page, ask them to take action.
 Make it clear and highly noticeable without being condescending.
-Whether it’s a lead capture form asking a user to submit theor details or a “Buy Now” button, make it the focus of your landing page.
-Customize your submit button text or include copy to provide a clear indication of what happens after a user has taken action.
+Whether it’s a lead capture form asking a user to submit their details or a “Buy Now” button, make it the focus of your landing page.
+Customise your submit button text or include copy to provide a clear indication of what happens after a user has taken action.
 If a secondary call to action is also required, downplay it’s importance by making it less obvious than the primary.

 7. Use Design Cues